OrthoFinder/RECUR/docs/installation.markdown

   make clean_recur
   ```

-  However, this command does not remove IQ-TREE2 in your path.
+  However, this command does not remove IQ-TREE in your path.
 You need to run a separate command to remove the binary, namely
   ```bash
   make clean_iqtree2
   ```